 Project manufacturers continue to prioritize stove durability and quality.
 Kitchen Survey results show that the Uganda Improved Stove model is widely recognized by customers as a stove that is durable and saves charcoal.
-Quarterly Kitchen Surveys demonstrate that stove users report overwhelming satisfaction with project stove quality, only 1 out of 61 respondents from this monitoring period said that they would not recommend their project ICS to a friend.
+The amount of sales for all of the project partners reflect the level of satisfaction of end users.
 Usage surveys also demonstrate that stoves last for longer than projected in the PDD as stoves are still being used beyond age five.
 No new stove design changes have been implemented during this monitoring period.